 We also license digital intellectual property cores, or IP blocks, for integration into and distribution with certain electronic components built into our products, including our ASICs, complex programmable logic devices, or CPLDs, and field-programmable gate arrays, or FPGAs.
 This is a fully-paid, non-exclusive, non-transferrable, royalty-free license providing for the integration of such digital IP blocks in an unlimited number of electronic component designs and the distribution of such electronic components with our products.
 Other than in connection with the distribution of our products, our use of such digital IP blocks is limited to certain of our business sites.
 The license is perpetual, subject to earlier termination by either party upon the termination, suspension or insolvency of the other party's business, or by the licensor upon a breach of the license agreement by us.
 In addition, license open source software from third parties for integration into our Envoy products.
-Such open source software is licensed under open source licenses, including the Beer-Ware License, and other open source licenses.
+Such open source software is licensed under open source licenses, including the Beer-Ware License, the GNU General Public License or the GNU Lesser General Public License, Artistic 2.0 License, Ruby License, OpenVPN License, BSD License, Apache License, and other open source licenses.
 These licenses are perpetual and require us to attribute the source of the software to the original software developer, which we provide via our website.